-Today’s festive POP RESCUE is the 1986 album Christmas by Elaine Paige, but would this be a great stocking filler, or should you keep the receipt?
+Today’s festive POP RESCUE from a fate unknown, is the 1986 album Christmas by Elaine Paige, but would this be a great stocking filler, or should you keep the receipt?
 Read on…

 This 12 track LP begins with a cover of Walking In The Air – a song taken from The Snowman (1982).
 This is the first time that I’ve heard this song sung by a woman, although comparing it to a pre-pubescent choir boy, Elaine Paige’s vocals are fairly similar.
 The music itself is a bit more bouncy and fun-fare at times, with more sleigh bells and bass.
 It’s a good cover, but I think the original is safe.

 Peace On Earth/The Little Drummer Boy follows this, with guitars lightly strumming, whilst piano and harps tingle over a gently increasing snare drum joining.
 Elaine is joined on the vocals by Tommy Körberg (I think), which adds a nice vocal contrast to these two songs.

 Father Christmas Eyes is up next, and this reminds me vocally of Kate Bush initially.
 This is a brand new song written especially for the album.
 It’s a mid tempo song, plodding along nicely.